nhardt/footnote/README.md

 The layout on Alice's fileystem:

-- me
 - devices
   - phone.md
   - laptop.md
   - desktop.md
 - notes
   - that_one_time.md
   - interesting_new_things.md
+- outposts
   - bob
     - devices
       - desktop.md
     - notes
       - requests_for_alice.md
       - my_favorite_movies.md
   - charlie
     - devices
       - desktop.md
     - notes
       - my_favorite_movies.md
       - bobs_surprise_party_details.md

-The key thing to note here is that everything shared from bob to alice will be in bob/notes/. devices associated with bob, within reason, should be considered to have a lease on that subdirectory. when a device of bob's connects, it will send a manifest of what should be in that directory, which will be a mirror of all files that bob has shared with alice. alice's device will then connect back to bob to request files.
+The key thing to note here is that everything shared from bob to alice will be in outpost/bob/notes/. devices associated with bob, within reason, should be considered to have a lease on that subdirectory. when a device of bob's connects, it will send a manifest of what should be in that directory, which will be a mirror of all files that bob has shared with alice. alice's device will then connect back to bob to request files.

 ### Device File Layout